Captricity/DroidCap/README.md

 ### Authorization and Authentication

-After you have created an API application, you need to implement a workflow that will allow your application's users to authorize your application to use the Captricity API on their behalf.
+After you have created an API application, you need to implement a workflow to allow your users to authorize you to use the Captricity API on their behalf.
+To use the Captricity API as a particular user, you need an API token for that user.

 The [App Authorization with the Captricity API Quickstart](https://shreddr.captricity.com/developer/quickstart/app-authorization/) contains a high-level overview of a standard authorization workflow.